 Rule 16.
-If a safety violation is noted by the judges, superintendent, or other staff, the exhibitor's exhibit, at the judges' discretion, will receive a deduction in ribbon placement or a participation ribbon.
+If a safety violation is noted by the judge(s), superintendent, or other staff, the exhibitor's exhibit, at the judge's discretion, will receive a deduction in ribbon placement or a participation ribbon.

 Rule 17.
-The exhibitor's name(s) and county or district must be tagged or labeled in a prominent location on the display.
+The Exhibitor's Name(s) and County or District must be tagged or labeled in a prominent location on the display.
 Rule 18.
-Each exhibit must include and Ag Mechanics Information packet.
+Each exhibit must include an Ag Mechanics Information packet.
 Entry of just a packet without accompanying exhibit is not a sufficient exhibit.

 Rule 19.
-Each exhibitor is required to complete the "4-H STEM Ag Mechanics Exhibit Information Form" which is available through your local Extension Office or at www.STEM4KS.com.
-This form must be attached to the outside of a 10"X13" manila envelope.
+Each exhibitor is required to complete the "4-H Ag Mechanics Welding Exhibit Information Form" which is available through your local Extension Office or at www.STEM4KS.com.
+This form must be a trached to the outside of a 10" x 13" manila envelope.
 Do not tie the envelope to the exhibit.
 All revisions of all forms previously released for the STEM division dated prior to current year are void for use and new forms must be obtained and used that are dated by the State 4-H Office for the current year.

 Rule 20.
-Each exhibit information packet should include the following items:
+Each exhibit information packed should include the following items:

-a.
-Bill of materials for the project with associated costs, scrap items used may be listed as having \$0.00 cost.
+A. Bill of materials for the project with associated costs, scap items used may be listed as having \$0.00 cost.

-b.
-1-5 pages of photos showing work on the exhibit, preferably from a beginning state to final or complete state.
+B. 1 - 5 pages of photos showing work on the exhibit, preferable from a beginning state to final or complete state.

-If appropriate schematics of working drawings C. relating to the creation or repair, this is not required for display boards.
+C. If appropriate schematics of working drawings relating to the creation or repair, this is not required for display boards.

-d.
-If appropriate operating systems.
+D. If appropriate, operating systems

 Rule 21.
 Additionally, exhibitors may create an optional video (not required) about their project showing its operation and the work they have done.
 This allows judges to get a better understanding of the exhibit and allows the youth the opportunity to fully demonstrate their exhibit.
 The video should be no longer than 8 minutes and should be placed on a USB drive.
-These videos may also be considered for inclusion in a running video loop in he STEM area at the state fair after review by judges, superintendent(s) and extension staff.
+These videos may also be considered for inclusion in a running video loop in the STEM area at the Kansas State Fair after review by judge(s), superintendent(s) and extension staff.
 Adult guardians must complete the video release included with the exhibit form.
-If the release is not completed the video will not be included in the video loop on display in the STEM area at the Kansas State Fair.
+If the release is not completed the video will not be included in the video loop on display in the STEM area at the Kansas State Fair

-a.
-FOR COUNTY FAIRS with consultation judging,

-it is recommended that the video elements be waived in favor of talking with the exhibitor.
+A. FOR COUNTY FAIRS with consultation judging, it is recommended that the video elements be waived in favor of talking with the exhibitor.

 Rule 22.
-Ag Mechanics exhibits may be checked out for use in a Kansas State Fair 4-H demonstration or 4-H illustrated talk with prior permission.
-For permission, check with the superintendent.
-The exhibit must be returned to display immediately after the demonstration/ illustrated talk, or the exhibit will be disqualified.
+Ag Mechanics Welding exhibits may be checked out for use in a Kansas State Fair 4-H Demonstration or 4-H Illustrated Talk with prior permission.
+For permisson, check with the superintendent.
+The exhibit must be returned to display immediately after the demonstration/illustration talk, or the exhibit will be disqualified.

 Eligibility - Each exhibitor may enter one exhibit per class.
 Exhibits must have been constructed or repaired during the current 4-H year.
-The exhibit must have been selected at the county level for entry at the State Fair.
-Counties or districts should select only top blue or purple quidelines.
+The exhibit must have been selected at the county level for entry at the Kansas State Fair.
+Counties or districts should select only top blue or purple guidelines.

-Introductory - Level 1 (about 1-3 years' experience)
+Introductory - Level 1 (about 1 - 3 years experience)

-This level is designed for youth with little to know exposure in the project area so that they can gain an understanding of basic principles and methods in the given area.
+This level is designed for youth with little to no exposure in the project area so that they can gain an understanding of basic principles with methods in the given area.